 In the case of age, bleeding gums are normal to a certain extent.
 The older you are, the more likely your gums will bleed.

 If you have diabetes, it’s normal for your gums to bleed (up to a point).
 Usually, this occurs when brushing your teeth very roughly, or with a toothbrush with very hard bristles.

 Be sure to gently brush your teeth and make sure your toothbrush has soft bristles.
 If you have any questions, ask your dentist.

 The lack of necessary nutrients in the body as well as the absence of important vitamins like vitamins A, B and C can cause your gums to weaken and, consequently, to bleed.
 It’s important that you make sure you have a varied and healthy diet.
 If you think you don’t, then it’s time to eat more fruits and vegetables.

 7. Certain medications

-- If you see that your gums are bleeding and you just started taking some medication, ask your doctor or dentist if both factors are related.
+- If you see that your gums are bleeding and you just started taking some medication, ask your doctor or dentist if these are related.

-- If they are, you can ask to be put on different medication if your treatment will be very long or wait to finish your current medications if you only need to take it for a few days.
+- If they are, you can ask to be put on different medication if your treatment will be very long, or wait to finish taking your current medication if you only need to take it for a few days.

 10. Low defenses